sagemath/trac_to_gh/Issue 6948.md

 # Issue 6948: powers of exp are over simplified

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6948

 Original creator: burcin